+VM Access Guide

+1. Overview

-VM Access Guide 1.
-Overview This guide describes the tasks you need to perform in order to access your Linux VM.
+This guide describes the tasks you need to perform in order to access your Windows 10 VM.

 The first step will be to log into the VMware client.
 This will allow you to view and access your virtual personal folder.
-Within your personal folder are your Linux VMs.
+Within your personal folder are your VMs (if you are in other CIS classes you may have multiple VMs listed).
 From this folder you can power on your VM and launch your remote access application, VMRC.